-You can select and deploy container-based applications from Cloud Marketplace to your Google Kubernetes Engine cluster.
+You can select and deploy container-based applications from Google Cloud Marketplace to your Google Kubernetes Engine cluster.

-To see the applications that you can install, in GCP Console, open the GKE Applications page, and click Deploy from Cloud Marketplace.
+To see the applications that you can install, in the Google Cloud console, open the GKE Applications page, and click Deploy from Cloud Marketplace.

 To deploy an application to your cluster, follow these steps:

 You must have the